 Spain

-The registration consists the prefix letter T, four numerals and BBB in black on white.
+The registration consists of the prefix letter T, four numerals and three letters, starting from BBB.

 At the right is a red band with the month indicated in Roman numerals above the last two digits of the year.